 Declaring: When you are asked to declare, you just announce what your character intends to do this round in one or two sentences.
 Some if/then is allowed, to a limit.
 The DM says, “The goblins are drawing shortswords and advancing on you.”
 You could declare, “I will shoot the nearest goblin with my bow, or another one in the same area if he isn’t a target.”
 Or, “I leap off the cart into a defensive crouch, taking the Dodge action unless there’s a goblin right in front of me, then I’ll attack him with my sword.”
 Or, “I charge the goblin and attack.
 If he runs away, I will chase him.”
 But not, “I will shoot it with my bow unless it charges me, then I will drop the bow and draw my sword and stab it, unless it runs away, then I will drop my bow and cast Magic Missile, unless they all charge me, then I will cast Fireball and run away.”
 Be reasonable.
 The intent here is to commit to an action.
 If you’re shooting a bow, then you’re not drawing your sword.
 If you’re casting a spell, then you’re not shooting a bow, etc.

 Delaying: This is a new thing.
 Instead of declaring, you can say, “I Delay.”
 In fact, Delay is the default action if nothing is declared.
 This means that you take a beat, hold for a second, see what transpires.
 Game-wise, everyone who does not delay will get to declare and act.
 Then, you (and anyone else who Delayed) can declare and act.
-If all combatants choose to Delay, we move on to the next round.
+If all combatants choose to Delay, we move on to the next round (it's a standoff!).
 If anyone chooses to delay a second time, they will end the round having done nothing.
 Which is fine!
 This is a fascinating wrinkle that allows combat to pause for… negotiation, planning, a standoff… not something standard initiative allows (or at least encourages).

 Order of declaration: IRL, we go around the table in reverse Int order.
 Smarter characters declare last, so they can react to what others are doing.
 Monsters factor too, but IRL I usually declare them first unless they are Really Smart (like a vampire, or a mind flayer).
 In PbP, I’ll just declare the monsters and then you guys can declare in whatever order you get to your computers.
 No worries.